Grist-Data-Desk/STLoR/METHODOLOGY.md

 | Clipped STL parcels; parcels with acreage < 13 culled                           | 27210        | 2,069,926.07  | 79                |
 | Clipped STL parcels; parcels with acreage < 15 culled                           | 27119        | 2,068,648.65  | 79                |

-Data:
+Given the nature of navigable rivers and streambed trusts (and the shifting geological/hydrological nature of borders delineated by rivers), we also decided to remove state trust lands at river bottoms that fall along reservation boundaries and are redistributing the data accordingly.
+The affected reservations include the Blackfeet, Fort Peck, Fort Yuma (Quechan), and Spokane Reservations.
+In all but the latter case, the reservations in question remain in the dataset.
+Spokane has been removed, since the only parcel on Spokane we identified fell in this category.
+All told, we have removed 689.59 subsurface and 812.38 surface acres across our 2.1M-acre dataset (i.e. we retained 99.93% of the originally distributed acreage).

+#### Data Output

-The resulting data from this process can be seen in the `04\_All States` folder.
-Each file is named in such a way that it reflects how the data changed in that step.
+The resulting data from this process can be found in the [`04_All States`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/04_All%20States) folder:

-- `05\_AcreageGreaterThan10`: This data layer only contains parcels that are larger than 10 acres.
+- [`05_AcreageGreaterThan10`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/04_All%20States/05_AcreageGreaterThan10): This data layer contains only parcels larger than 10 acres.

-- `06\_All-STLs-on-Reservations-Final`: This is the final data layer with all the table information checked and cleaned.
+- [`06_All-STLs-on-Reservations-Final`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/04_All%20States/06_All-STLs-on-Reservations-Final): This is the final data layer with all table information checked and cleaned.

-**Step 8: Create summary spreadsheets**
+### Step 8: Compute summary statistics by reservation

-Finally, to present this data in a way that allows readers to make sense of the information on a reservation-by-reservation basis, we aggregated the information by reservation.
-To do this, we used the **Aggregate** tool in QGIS, which allows us to combine the parcels by reservation.
-For this, we also wanted to delineate the total surface and subsurface acreage (in addition to the total acreage) and parcel count, so we split the file by rights-type to get those totals.
-We also wanted to capture information on the various trusts associated with each reservation, and so captured each unique instance of that trust name.
-Lastly, we added the total acreage of the reservation to the spreadsheet.

-Data:
+To present the data in a format that allows readers to comprehend the information on a reservation-by-reservation basis, we aggregated the data using the following methodology:

+#### Aggregation Process

+1. Utilized the **Aggregate** tool in QGIS to combine parcels by reservation.
+2. Delineated total surface and subsurface acreage, in addition to the total acreage and parcel count.
+3. Split the file by rights-type to obtain these totals.
+4. Captured each unique instance of trust names associated with each reservation.
+5. Added the total acreage of each reservation to the spreadsheet.

+This process allows for a comprehensive view of state trust lands within each reservation, including:
+- Total acreage (surface and subsurface)
+- Number of parcels
+- Associated trusts
+- Proportion of reservation land affected

+#### Data Output

-The resulting data from this process can be seen in the `05\_Final-Dataset` folder.
+The resulting data from this process can be found in the [`05_Final-Dataset`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/05_Final-Dataset) folder:

-- `01\_STLs-on-Reservations-by-Reservation`: This data layer contains all the parcels we are focused on, aggregated by reservation.
+1. [`01_STLs-on-Reservations-by-Reservation`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/05_Final-Dataset/01_STLs-on-Reservations-by-Reservation): This data layer contains all the focus parcels, aggregated by reservation.

-- `02\_All-STLs-on-Reservations`: This is the final data layer with all the parcels.
+2. [`02_All-STLs-on-Reservations`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/05_Final-Dataset/02_All-STLs-on-Reservations): This is the final data layer containing all individual parcels.

+These final datasets provide a comprehensive and accessible overview of state trust lands on reservations, facilitating analysis and understanding of the impact on tribal jurisdictions.

 ## Automation

-Since the original QGIS analysis, we have worked to automate a portion of the analysis in Python.
-We hope this can aid other journalists, developers, and analysts in reproducing our work or modifying the analysis to explore new directions.
+Following the original QGIS analysis, we have developed Python scripts to automate a portion of the analysis.
+This automation aims to assist journalists, developers, and analysts in reproducing our work or modifying the analysis to explore new directions.

-### Changes from the QGIS Analysis
+### Differences from the QGIS Analysis

-Our Python scripts aim to faithfully match the original QGIS analysis one-for-one.
-However, there is one key change we made in Step 8 to compute the aggregated total, surface, and subsurface acres by reservation.
-In the original analysis, we used the **Aggregate** tool to compute these values by reservation, using the `sum` function to add values from the `clipped_acres` column.
-However, we noticed that certain subsurface trust land parcels in some states partially overlap, meaning that a straight `sum` aggregation of the `clipped_acres` column will effectively double count the area of overlap.
-In our Python analysis (`aggregate.py`), we get around this by unioning all surface and subsurface trust lands for each reservation into two `MultiPolygons`—one for surface and subsurface acres, respectively.
-The total state trust land acreage on a reservation is computed by summing these two values.
-In short, reported aggregates for each reservation capture the total **non-overlapping** trust lands acreage and thus may be smaller than the values arrived at by summing the `clipped_acres` column directly.
+Our Python scripts are designed to faithfully replicate the original QGIS analysis step-by-step.
+However, we implemented one significant change in Step 8, which computes the aggregated total, surface, and subsurface acres by reservation.

+#### Key Change in Aggregation Method

+In the original QGIS analysis:
+- We used the **Aggregate** tool to compute values by reservation.
+- The `sum` function was applied to the `clipped_acres` column.

+Issue identified:
+- Certain subsurface trust land parcels in some states partially overlap.
+- A straight `sum` aggregation of the `clipped_acres` column effectively double-counts the area of overlap.

+Solution implemented in Python (`aggregate.py`):
+1. For each reservation, we union all surface and subsurface trust lands into two separate `MultiPolygons`:
+   - One for surface acres
+   - One for subsurface acres
+2. The total state trust land acreage on a reservation is computed by summing these two values.

+#### Impact of the Change

+The reported aggregates for each reservation now capture the total **non-overlapping** trust lands acreage.
+Consequently, these values may be smaller than those obtained by directly summing the `clipped_acres` column.

+This methodological adjustment enhances the accuracy of our acreage calculations, particularly in cases where subsurface parcels overlap.

+The Python scripts and associated documentation can be found in the [project repository](https://github.com/Grist-Data-Desk/STLoR).
+We encourage users to review the code and documentation for a detailed understanding of the automated analysis process.